 Ind 9.1 Uncertainty associated with activity data and emission factors is quantified using accepted international standards, for example by providing accuracy, confidence interval, distribution of error, and propagation of error.
-Where errors in data and methods are considered large as defined in IPCC Guidelines, Monte Carlo methods (numerical simulations) should be used to estimate uncertainty YES [Activity data and emission factors used for calculating the average annual historical emissions over the Reference Period 13.1] [Measurement, monitoring and reporting approach for estimating emissions occurring under the ER Program within the Accounting Area 9.1] For the RL the uncertainty estimates for the activity data and EFs are quantified and described.
+Where errors in data and methods are considered large as defined in IPCC Guidelines, Monte Carlo methods (numerical simulations) should be used to estimate uncertainty

+[Activity data and emission factors used for calculating the average annual historical emissions over the Reference Period 13.1]

+[Measurement, monitoring and reporting approach for estimating emissions occurring under the ER Program within the Accounting Area 9.1]

+For the RL the uncertainty estimates for the activity data and EFs are quantified and described.
 The MMR system should be able to report against the RL in a consistent way.

-However, the TAP notes the following potential issues: • The 2005 and 2010 emissions factor estimates do not appear to be statistically significantly different, and as such the changes between the periods may not be due actual changes.
-For example, although the average abovegroun biomass in EBF-R decreases between 2005 and 2010, there are insufficient plots to show that this is a statically significant difference.
-As such it is not possible to be confident that the change is real, or simply the result of
+However, the TAP notes the following potential issues:

-- variability in the forests. - The result may become clearer with the 2019 NFI data, or with some future reanalyses.
-For the purposes of the REL, the current method is acceptable. - The 2005 and 2010 emissions factor data are treated independently, however many of the plots are re-measured and may not be considered as independent samples.
-This is unlikely to cause significant issues at this point, but analyses of the plots being remeasured may help determine actual changes and their drivers in the future.
-These analyses could form part of a continuous improvement process. - The bias correction for activity data required the use of a simple approach where bias corrections for broad activity categories (e.g. deforestation) were simply prorated across a range of AD data (for example, all forest types that move to non-forest).
+- The 2005 and 2010 estimates do not appear to be statistically significant, and as such the changes between the periods may not be due actual changes - The 2005 and 2010 data are treated independently, however many of the plots are re-measured and may not be considered as independent samples. - The bias correction required the use of a simple approach where bias corrections for broad activity categories (e.g. deforestation) were simply prorated across a range of AD data (for example, all forest types that move to nonforest).
 In reality it is highly unlikely that the bias is equal for all the different forest types.
 The TAP acknowledges that developing bias corrections for all classes through all time steps would be a large and cumbersome process and the method applied should provide acceptable results in the short-term.
-Vietnam could explore other methods in the future to improve the RL and MMR estimates as they are developed by the global community.
+Vietnam could explore other methods in the future to improve the RL and MMR estimates.